SAP-archive/techne/README.md

 List of Components

-## Quick start
+## Use Techne
+You can easily  install Techne using [Bower](http://bower.io/):
+`bower install hyTechne`

+## Contribute to Techne

 Four quick step to get started:

 - Clone the repo.
 - Run [npm](https://www.npmjs.org): `npm install`.
 - Run [npm](https://www.npmjs.org): `npm start` or run [gulp](http://gulpjs.com/): `gulp`
-- If you have a differnt folder setup than the default bower, you can modify the config.json and run `git update-index --skip-worktree config.json && git update-index --skip-worktree src/less/globals/_paths.less`
+- If you have a different folder setup than the default bower, you should modify the config.json to fit your needs.

 ### What's the structure?